IainHammond/NaCo_pipeline/README.rst

 - some calibration plots are messy
 - debug mode needs further testing in calibration
 - in some data sets the systematic horizontal bars weren't quite removed
-- bad pixel correction and sky subtraction is extremely slow for large data sets